jdc20181/BeffsBrowser/README.md

 .NET Framework 4.5.0 or newer.

-850MB Space needed (350MB for the application, 500MB for data storage)
+105MB Space is needed for the application.

 1GB RAM